Auxiliary Tasks and Exploration Enable ObjectNav: Approach

 \xhdr{\objnav Definition and Dataset}.~\citep{anderson_arxiv18} In \objnav, an agent must navigate to an instance of a specified object category in an unseen environment.
 The agent does not receive a map of the environment and must navigate using its (noiseless) onboard sensors: an RGBD camera, a GPS+Compass sensor which provides location and orientation relative to start of episode.
 The agent also receives a goal object category ID.
 The full action space is discrete and consists of \textsc{move\_forward}, \textsc{turn\_left}, \textsc{turn\_right}, \textsc{look\_up}, \textsc{look\_down}, and \textsc{stop}.
 We experiment with both the full 6-action setting and a restricted 4-action setting that excludes \textsc{look\_up} and \textsc{look\_down}.
 To our knowledge, no other works have considered the 6-action setting (perhaps due to the increased complexity of specifying tilt actions in $2$D map-based planners).
 The agent must stop at a location within 1$m$ of an object of the specified category and be able to view the object from that location.
 There is a $500$ step limit to succeed on the episode.

-We experiment using the Matterport dataset (MP3D~\citep{mp3d}), which has $90$ scenes (with standard splits as defined as in~\citep{mp3d}) and $40$ labeled semantic object categories.
+We experiment on the Matterport dataset (MP3D~\citep{mp3d}), which has $90$ scenes and $40$ labeled semantic object categories.
 There are $21$ goal categories, as specified in the Habitat 2020 Challenge~\citep{habitat_challenge2020}.
 We train our agent with a $3$D GPS (\ie with vertical localization) to encourage the agent to reason about 3D exploration, as a considerable number of MP3D scenes incorporate elevation changes.
-However, we evaluate the agent with a $2$D GPS for compatibility with the Habitat Challenge parameters.
+However, we evaluate the agent with a $2$D GPS for compatibility (by zero-ing vertical axis) with the Habitat Challenge parameters.
 We provide a comparison of these settings in~(\secref{sec:2d_3d}).

 \xhdr{Additional Features}.
 We accelerate agent learning by providing two semantic features: semantic segmentation (segm.) for the visual input, and a ``Semantic Goal Exists'' (SGE) scalar which equals the fraction of the visual input that is occupied by the goal category (computed from the semantic segm.).
 During training, we use the ground truth semantic segm.~directly from the MP3D annotations.
-During evaluation, the segm. is predicted from RGBD using a RedNet~\citep{jiang2018rednet} model finetuned to predict the $21$ goal object categories.
+During evaluation, the segm. is predicted from RGBD using a RedNet~\citep{jiang2018rednet} model finetuned to predict the $21$ goal categories.
 The RedNet model is taken off-the-shelf (trained on SUNRGBD \citep{song2015sun}) and finetuned on $100$k randomly sampled forward-facing views from MP3D.
 We provide additional details in~\secref{sec:rednet}.
-The SGE feature distills the domain knowledge that the agent should navigate to the goal once it is seen; this knowledge is incorporated analytically by the planners in prior works~\citep{chaplot2020object,liang2020sscnav}.
+The SGE feature distills the domain knowledge that the agent should navigate to the goal once it is seen; this knowledge is built into the planners in prior works~\citep{chaplot2020object,liang2020sscnav}.